-A patent allows the inventor to safeguard their idea from being used by someone else without their permission.
+A patent enables an inventor to secure their thought or idea from being used by someone without their permission.
 While it provides exclusive rights to the owner, with the permission of the patent holder, it can be used by others through a patent assignment agreement.
 As there are quite a few intricacies associated with patent assignment, we have compiled an article to help you understand and guide you through the process.

 What is a Patent?